robert1003/slot-attention-disentanglement/README.md

-# Improving Slot Attention Through Disentanglement
+# Exploring the Role of the Bottleneck in Slot-Based Models Through Covariance Regularization

 This repo contains code adapted from [here](https://github.com/evelinehong/slot-attention-pytorch) for the following work: